The Practical Stuff

 Underneath the altar lies the remains of Saint Mark.

 Entrance fee 3 euro

-The treasury of Saint Mark’s church holds 283 valuable objects in gold and jewelry.
+The treasury of Saint Mark’s Basilica holds 283 valuable objects in gold and jewelry.
 A big part of the collection is loot from the sacking of Constantinople 1204.
 It’s divided into four sections: